WebberZone/top-10/readme.txt

 * Bug fixes:
 	* Check if `$wp_filters['the_content']` is set.
 Fixes a PHP warning for users running WordPress before 6.1
 	* `Import_Export` Class: Fix unnecessary check for `network_admin_menu` filter; Minor code fixes to set headers before outputting data
+	* Number fields in the block were not saved.

 * Security fix:
 	* Check nonce before editing post counts in the Admin area